- About Przyborski Productions

 In 1995, Bishop Wuerl (now Cardinal Wuerl) was featured in a 35mm TV commercial, endorsing Giant Eagle’s “Apples for Students” program.
 With the inauguration of Pope Francis, Cardinal Wuerl has been all over the news.
 Some say he was under consideration to be the next Pope.

-Click the image above to replay this unique TV spot from 18 years ago…
+Click the image above to replay this unique TV spot from over 20 years ago…

 Gateway Health Plan offers “Medicare Assured” coverage to qualified residents of Pennsylvania.
 The multi-spot campaign featured people who have overcome their health problems and disabilities.

 I’m confident in sharing that extensive pre-production is the primary difference between a successful project and hours of overtime and uncontrolled expenses.
 I elected to photograph the commercials with a Canon 5Dmk3.
 This camera’s 36mm x 24mm imager yields very shallow depth-of-field images.
 This keeps visual separation between the on-camera talent and the background.
 The 5Dmk3 also has great looking color, especially with flesh tones.